 - bad teeth, missing teeth, or dentures that do not fit well

-For more information, please see ASHA’s resource on Swallowing Problems After Head and Neck Cancer.
+For more information, please see ASHA’s resource on Swallowing Problems From Head and Neck Cancer Treatment.

 Testing for Swallowing Disorders